Magnetically supramassive neutron stars: Magnetic field decay and collapse

-\emph{Magnetic field decay and collapse.---} A magnetic field residing in the interior of a neutron star can dissipate via three main mechanisms, namely, Ohmic decay, Hall drift and ambipolar diffusion~\cite{gr92}.
-For the magnetic field-temperature parameter space relevant to a newborn neutron star, the field decay is dominated by ambipolar diffusion.
+A magnetic field residing in the interior of a neutron star can dissipate via the main mechanisms of Ohmic decay, likely accelerated by Hall drift, and ambipolar diffusion~\cite{gr92}.
+For the magnetic field-temperature parameter space relevant to the core of a newborn neutron star, the field decay is dominated by ambipolar diffusion.
 This mechanism involves the drift of the charged particles (protons and electrons) relative to the neutron fluid.
 The magnetic field, anchored to the charged fluids, follows this motion and the induction-generated electric field leads to magnetic flux transport and field line straightening.
 The drift culminates in the release of magnetic energy while heating up the star \cite{gr92,ho12}.

 The characteristic decay time for the magnetic field reads $\ta = L / w_{\rm amb}$, where $L$ denotes a typical distance over which the magnetic field varies and $w_{\rm amb}$ is the typical velocity lag between the charged and uncharged fluids.
 This lag is determined by the balance between the Lorentz force and the inter-particle collisional forces.
 Typically $\ta$ is broken up into solenoidal and irrotational components associated with the Helmholtz-Hodge decomposition of $\mathbf{w}_{\rm amb}$, though such a distinction is not necessary for our simple demonstration.
 The MHD equations associated with the system imply that~\cite{gr92} \be \ta \approx 25\, L_{5}^2\, B_{17}^{-2} \,T_{9}^{2} \,\left( \rho / \rho_{\text{nuc}} \right)^{2/3} \text{ yr}, \ee where $L_5 = L/10^5\,\mbox{cm}$, $B_{17} = B/10^{17}\,\mbox{G}$, and $T_9 = T/10^9\,\mbox{K}$.
 (Note, however, that since $|\textbf{B}|/|\nabla \textbf{B}| \propto \ell^{-1}$ for a pure $\ell$-pole, $L$ may be \emph{lower} in the early stages as the field unknots from a highly-tangled configuration, as would be expected in a newborn magnetar \cite{td96,reb21}, thereby accelerating the decay.)